Verhulstak/PiPro/README.md

 # PiPro
-The hackable action camera based on the raspberry pi zero 2w this whole thing is still very work in progress but im almost done
+The hackable action camera based on the ~~raspberry pi zero 2w~~ CM4 and uses a custom carrier board This whole thing is still very work in progress but im almost done